mapbox/ecs-watchbot/readme.md

 - [an ECS TaskDefinition](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_defintions.html) for your task, using the image you provide
 - watcher container(s) that runs on your cluster and polls the queue, runs your task for each message, removes messages from the queue as tasks complete, and sends notifications if tasks fail or are retried
 - a script to help you include the resources Watchbot needs to run in your template

+## Building a Watchbot service

+1. Create a Github repository for your code.
+2. Write and test the code that a worker will perform in response to a message.
+3. Write a Dockerfile at the root of your repository which defines the steps required to bootstrap a worker.
+If you specify a `CMD` instructions, this will be executed when your worker is launched in response to a message.
+Note that message details will be provided as environment variables to your worker, and that your worker's exit code will determine whether the message is deleted or returned to the queue (see below).
+4. Use the Dockerfile to build an image and store it in an ECR repository.
+See [ecs-conex](https://github.com/mapbox/ecs-conex) for a CI framework to do this for you whenever you commit to the repository.
+5. Write and deploy your service using a CloudFormation template.
+See instructions below for more details about building the template.

 ## Task runtime environment